Jeff Herman: Early life, education, and career

+Sexual Abuse Cases

-Cases in religious and educational settings
+Cases involving religious and educational settings

-Herman's specialization in sexual abuse cases began with a 1997 case against Nova Southeastern University, which has failed to conduct a background check on a convicted child sex offender who had volunteered for a program run by the school, and who had molested an autistic child there.
-Herman credited the shift to a search for meaning that has been fulfilled by seeking justice for victims of abuse.
+Herman's specialization in sexual abuse cases began with a 1997 case against Nova Southeastern University, which had failed to conduct a background check on a convicted child sex offender who had volunteered for a program run by the school, and who had molested an autistic child.
+Herman credited this case a shift in his career and a search for meaning that has been fulfilled by seeking justice for victims of abuse.

-Herman first gained national attention in this field representing victims of clergy sexual abuse in over 100 cases against the Archdiocese of Miami.
+Herman began to gain national attention in his field when he represented victims of clergy sexual abuse in over 100 cases against the Archdiocese of Miami.
 In 2003, he represented the victim in the first sexual abuse lawsuit against the Archdiocese of Miami allowed to go to trial.
 For years, the Catholic Church was able to have sexual abuse cases dismissed on statute of limitations technicalities.
-Herman became one of the first attorneys to successfully defeat this strategy- arguing that the archdiocese committed fraud by keeping a priest's sexual abuse history secret.
+Herman became one of the first attorneys to successfully defeat this strategy, arguing that the archdiocese had committed fraud by keeping a priest's sexual abuse history secret.
 In 2004, Herman represented the victims of Rev. Alvaro Guichard, a Catholic priest accused of sexually abusing four children in the 1970s.
 Guichard unexpectedly crashed a news conference held by Herman and the family of one of Guichard's deceased victims following the filing of the lawsuit.
-The priest confronted the family, calling them liars and while grabbing the brother of the victim's arm.
+At this event, the priest then confronted the family, calling them liars while grabbing the brother of the victim's arm.
 Herman was able to pull Guichard off of the brother just before police arrived on the scene.
-Following the incident, Guichard filed a suit against Herman, claiming he defamed him when he accused him of rape and sodomy.
-In 2012, the defamation suit was dismissed by the Miami-Dade Circuit Court.
+Following the incident, Guichard filed a suit against Herman, claiming he defamed him when he accused him of rape and sodomy, but the case was subsequently dismissed by the Miami-Dade Circuit Court in 2012.